Opinion | Donald Trump Jr.’s ugly rant on Fox makes a strong case against his father

 The idea that elites — whether we’re talking about scientists, media figures, Democratic governors, what have you — are deliberately discouraging conservatives from associating with one another, that they are enemies of conservative community, is a mainstay of Trumpist propaganda.

 In reality, all of us who practice social distancing are enduring the emotional hardships imposed by it.
 But in Trumpist mythology, only conservatives and Trump supporters are the victims of efforts to instill it.
-Public health measures can only be about disrupting the political association of Trump supporters.
+Public health measures can only be about disrupting the political association of Trump voters.

 Trump cannot bring himself to speak to the nation as one people suffering through the same crisis, let alone urge us to make collective sacrifices in one another’s mutual interests.
 In reminding us of this, Trump’s son just illustrated one of the main strikes against reelecting him.